AmirNaghibi/terraform_infrastructure/README.md

 Framework to create resources on Microsoft Azure using Terraform configurations known as HashiCorp Configuration Language (HCL).

 Usage Guide :
  - Provide required tokens in terraform.tfvars
+ - Install terraform from terraform.io